 If the Provider is in Default under this Master Provider Agreement, PatientFi may, in its sole discretion, take any action stated in the Agreement and any other action allowed by law.
 No remedy of PatientFi shall be exhausted by the initial exercise thereof, but rather PatientFi may exercise all remedies from time to time and as often as PatientFi in its judgment may deem desirable, including by terminating, at PatientFi's sole option, any or all of the obligations of PatientFi under this Master Provider Agreement, provided however that, upon the occurrence of an event described in Section 17(d) or (e) of this Master Provider Agreement, such termination shall be automatic and without any action on the part of PatientFi.
 If the Provider is in Default under this Master Provider Agreement, PatientFi may also exercise any or all of its rights and remedies against the Provider under any other agreement between the Provider and PatientFi, or as otherwise available to PatientFi at law or in equity without notice to the Provider except as required by law.
 Any amounts owed to PatientFi under this Master Provider Agreement that are not paid when due shall bear interest from date due until paid at the maximum rate of interest permitted by applicable law.

 (c) Mutual Indemnification.
-In addition to PatientFi's Indemnification of the Provider, each Party shall indemnify and hold the other harmless for any losses, claims, damages, awards, penalties, or injuries incurred by any third party, including reasonable attorney's fees, which arise from any alleged breach of such indemnifying Party’s representations, warranties and covenants made under this Agreement, provided that the indemnifying Party is promptly notified of any such claims.
+In addition to the foregoing, each Party shall indemnify, defend and hold the other harmless for any losses, claims, damages, awards, penalties, or injuries incurred by any third party, including reasonable attorney's fees, which arise from any alleged breach of such indemnifying Party’s representations, warranties and covenants made under this Agreement, provided that the indemnifying Party is promptly notified of any such claims.
 The indemnifying Party shall have the sole right to defend such claims at its own expense.
 The other Party shall provide, at the indemnifying Party’s expense, such assistance in investigating and defending such claims as the indemnifying Party may reasonably request.
 This indemnity shall survive the termination of this Agreement.

 (a) Limitation of Liability.
 SUBJECT TO THE LIMITATIONS AND EXCLUSIONS SET FORTH IN THIS SECTION 20 AND, WITH RESPECT TO PATIENTFI’S INDEMNIFICATION OBLIGATIONS IN SECTION 19, THE TOTAL, AGGREGATE LIABILITY OF PATIENTFI FOR ANY AND ALL CLAIMS HEREUNDER FOR ANY REASON SHALL BE LIMITED TO DIRECT DAMAGES NOT TO EXCEED ONE THOUSAND DOLLARS ($1,000.00).
 EXCEPT AS PROVIDED ELSEWHERE IN THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR ANY SPECIAL, INCIDENTAL, INDIRECT, CONSEQUENTIAL, PUNITIVE, OR EXEMPLARY DAMAGES OF ANY KIND, INCLUDING, WITHOUT LIMITATION, THOSE RESULTING FROM INTERRUPTION OF USE, LOSS OF DATA, THE UNAUTHORIZED ACCESS TO OR THE MISAPPROPRIATION OF ANY CONTENT MADE AVAILABLE ON OR THROUGH THE SYSTEM, OR LOST PROFITS ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT OR USE OF THE PROGRAM AND THE SYSTEM.
 THIS LIMITATION APPLIES WHETHER THE ALLEGED LIABILITY IS BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR ANY OTHER BASIS, EVEN IF PATIENTFI OR THE PROVIDER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.